semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 \newpage

-# 1 What is a monorepo? (and Should You Use Them?)
+# 1 What is a monorepo?

-*Monorepos can be a great force for fostering rapid development workflows.
-But, are they are the right fit for you, your team, your company?*
+Monorepos can be a great force for fostering rapid development workflows.
+But, are they are the right fit for you, your team, your company?

 ## 1.1 What is a monorepo?

-A *monorepo* is a version-controlled code repository holding many projects at once.
+Not everyone agrees on a single definition for monorepo.
+The definition is not set in stone.
+Some will only accept the term when all the company's code is strictly on the same repository.
+More relaxed definitions will say that a monorepo is a version-controlled code repository holding a number of indepedently-deployable projects.
 While these projects may be related, they are often separate, logically independent, and run by different teams.
+In this way, a company or organization may have multiple monorepos.

 Some companies host all their code in a single repository, shared among everyone.
+This is the classic definition of a monorepo.
 Monorepos can reach colossal sizes.
 Google is the most famous example of this; their monorepo is theorized to have the largest code repository ever, which has tens of hundreds of commits per day and exceeds 80 TBs in size.
 Other companies known to run large monorepos are Microsoft, Facebook, and Twitter.

+Others may choose to host several monorepos, for instance Airbnb has two..

 Monorepos are sometimes called *monolithic repositories*, but they should not be confused with *monolithic architecture*, a software development practice for writing centralized applications using a single codebase.
 To give one example these kind of architectures, think of a Ruby on Rails application handling websites, API endpoints, and background jobs, all at once.